-3. Right click on the empty area in the 3D window again and from the popup menu select Options....
-Here more settings for brain atlas can be adjusted.
+5. Right click on the empty area in the 3D window again and from the popup menu select Options....
+Here more settings for slice view (in green) can be adjusted.
+The First and the Last slice can be selected to focus on a particular area.
+Spacing of the slices can be adjusted to view the desired number of slices in a single view.
+Similarly, more settings for brain atlas (in blue) can be adjusted from here.
 From the brain atlas drop-down menu, different brain atlases can be selected.
 With the slider opacity the opaqueness of the brain atlas overlay over the MRI image can be adjusted.
-Finally, the visualization mode can be changed here by selection of the mode from the drop-down menu.
+Finally, the visualization mode can be changed here by selection of the mode from the dropdown menu.